Printing labels

 Select a label.

-You can also create a new label or copy the current label.
+You can also create a new label or duplicate the current one using New label or Create a copy:

 -

-Import your data or add it manually to the Label Print Data table:
+Add your data to the Label print data table:

-- If you are using an external data source, such as an Excel file, then click the Import Data button.
+- To import data from an external source (such as an Excel file), click the Import button.
 See Import settings to learn how to configure data import.

-- To manually add your data, click the + button, an empty row will be added to the table, then add the columns you need and fill them with your data.
+- To enter data manually, click the + button, to add a new row, then add the required columns and fill in your data.

 -